Gwen-Bradbury/MS3/README.md

 - As a user, I want the the app to be easy to use and navigate.

 - As a user, I don't want other users deleting my walks.

+- As a user, I want to choose and register my own username and password to something I can easily remember.

 ### As a Designer -